Professor Emeritus, Louisiana State University

 American Newspaper Consultants, Ltd.

-Dane S. Claussen, former executive director, ACLU of Nevada; former professor and faculty chair in the School of Communication, Point Park University; author or editor of Anti-intellectualism in American Media: Magazines and Higher Education; Sex, Religion, Media; and two other books; former editor of Journalism & Mass Communication Educator.
+Dr. Claussen is former executive director, ACLU of Nevada; former professor and faculty chair in the School of Communication, Point Park University; author or editor of Anti-intellectualism in American Media: Magazines and Higher Education; Sex, Religion, Media; and two other books; former editor of Journalism & Mass Communication Educator.
+Dr. Claussen will be a visiting professor at the Shanghai International Studies University starting in September 2013.

 Professor Evans is an expert in the fields of photography, digital photography, video, and multi-media production, whose work has appeared in many exhibitions and publications.
-She has been the recipient of numerous grants and awards, including a technology grant to establish a digital imaging laboratory at Shippensburg University and the prestigious Ernst Haas Award for Excellence in Photography.
+She has been the recipient of numerous grants and awards, including a technology grant to establish a digital imaging laboratory at Shippensburg University's Communication/Journalism department and the prestigious Ernst Haas Award for Excellence in Photography.

 Professor & Director, Center on Religion & the Professions, The University of Missouri